lineality/definition_behavior_studies/README.md

 - We can make value-function-meaning or 'healthfood vs. junkfood' distinctions, including learning how to make such distinctions and recognitions.
 - We can deliberately select for (literal and proverial) health-food with maintainability.
 - We can deliberately reject, de-incentivize, and guard against junk-food options.

+We can identify and defend 'soft-target' areas of development and infrastructure where incentives can be distorted.

 We Can Use "Low-Bar Enlightenment":